grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

-# Getting Started with Technical Writing
+# Getting Started with Technical Writing through Markdown

 I'm sure you are well aware of the amazing opportunities available through technical writing, so I won't spend a lot of time going over this ever-expanding field.
 However, if you would like to learn a bit more about potential roles, the purpose of technical documents, and other helpful tips, check out [id rather be writing](https://idratherbewriting.com/) for a rich repository of information.